xcap2000/data-tools/Readme.md

 Get some user info and send to me like username, e-mail, machine name.

 Create own format to "export to sql" but instead creating sql create a small file with description of fields and types and allow import into different databases.

+Test with different database technologies in different versions, document every supported database.

+Implement log, allow.
+Maybe use sqlite with compressed database to hold data and/or to hold configuration, job information.